Hi, I’m Kadyn. I’m proud to represent District 15 in the South Dakota House of Representatives.

 Education

-Raised in Willmar, Minnesota, Kadyn moved to Sioux Falls over ten years ago to pursue her bachelor’s degree at Augustana University.
-She graduated with a Bachelor of Arts degree in Sociology with an emphasis in Women’s Studies from Augustana in 2013.
+Raised in Willmar, Minnesota, Kadyn moved to Sioux Falls over fifteen years ago to pursue her bachelor’s degree at Augustana University.
+She graduated with a Bachelor of Arts degree in Sociology & Women’s Studies in 2013.

 “We always ask ‘where are the good people with a willingness to run for public office?’
 I think we have found one in Kadyn.”